ryyHardy/text-to-minecraft/README.md

 ## Interacting with the bot

 Players can issue commands to the bot through Minecraft's chat window by pressing T (by default).
-ALl commands start with a dollar sign (\$).
+All commands start with a dollar sign (\$).
 To see a list of commands, type **"\$help"** (without the quotes) into the chat window and hit ENTER.
 The bot should list all the available commanads, and you can try them out.
 Here are the most relevant ones:

 - **"\$help"** will show a list of available commands, their arguments, and descriptions.
 - **"\$build \<message>"** is the bot's primary feature.
 It takes in a prompt and builds a structure for it at the bot's location.